-A priori, the bit size of $\xi$ can be as large as the regulator of $K$, but we can easily make it much smaller as follows.
-We identify $K\otimes \RR$ with $\C^2$ via the embeddings $\phi_1,\phi_2$ in the CM type $\Phi$, and we consider the standard Euclidean norm on $\C^2$.
-Then we find a short vector
+A priori, the bit size of $\xi$ can be as large as the regulator of~$K$, but we can easily make it much smaller as follows.
+Identify $K\otimes \RR$ with $\C^2$ via the embeddings $\phi_1$, $\phi_2$ in the CM-type~$\Phi$, and consider the standard Euclidean norm on $\C^2$.
+Then find a short vector